rsruggles/Husk/README.md

 ## Getting Started

-There's a few files in this repo, mostly for example and documentation.
-The heart of this project though is husk.css.

 Click "Clone or download" to grab a copy of Husk.
 Copy husk.css into your project foler and create a stylesheet reference to husk.css in the head of your HTML document.

 ```